MarkPearlCoZa/Blog_General/_posts/2016-08-04-Stage-Model-of-Software-Development.md

 Stage Model of Software Development tries to answer 4 questions related to software development:

-## 4 Questions to Answer ##

-1) Why is turnover so expensive?
-2) Why can't we treat developers as interchangeable resources?
-3) Why is developer happiness so important?
-4) Why does the quality of the output reflect so directly the quality of the team's communication?

 ## What is the stage model ##

 Think of software development like putting on a performance with a set of actors.